agentcoinorg/AutoTx/README.md

 AutoTx employs a multi-agent orchestration architecture to easily compose functionality.
 Given a user's prompt, it will first create a plan for how it will satisfy the user's intents.
 During the plan's execution, individual agents are used to complete tasks described within the plan.

 Agents can add transactions to the bundle, which will later be proposed to the user's smart account for final approval before on-chain execution.
 Currently AutoTx supports [Safe](https://safe.global/) smart accounts.
-AutoTx uses a locally-stored private key to submit transaction to the user's smart account.
+AutoTx uses a locally-stored private key to submit transactions to the user's smart account.
 AutoTx can create a new smart account for the user, or connect to an existing account (instructions below).

 ## Agents